WEST CARLETON FAMILY HEALTH TEAM

 • Easy Mediterranean Recipes from Eating Well

-• Pulse Recipes (chickpeas, lentils, dry peas and beans)
+• Pulse Recipes (chickpeas, lentils, split peas and beans)

 • Lentil Recipes